Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 And if you want that extra layer of security, you’ll likely find it among the 12 speed settings that let you control your pace with consummate ease by switching between a mix of three gears, as well as eco/turbo and single/dual motor modes.

-At 27 inches, the handlebars are among the widest I’ve ever tested; this detail is crucial when it comes to balance and steering control.
+At 27 inches, the handlebars are among the widest that I’ve ever tested; this detail is crucial when it comes to balance and steering control.
 They’re tall, too, which means you won’t find yourself in an unnatural hunched-over position – even if you’re over six feet.
 A special mention must also go to the flared handgrips, which are an exhibition of ergonomic design.

 Elsewhere, the frame is streamlined yet durable (hello, IP54 water-resistance rating), while the stem has been reinforced to eliminate any potential wobbles at high speed.
 Weighing in at 64 lbs, it’s also light enough to qualify as a portable performance scooter (they typically weigh 60-80 lbs), while sturdy enough to support up to 220 lbs of weight.